-Learn about the ultimate YouTube channel checklist.
-Discover the factors in the YouTube video checklist, channel checklist, and optimization checklist.
+Learn about what you need to be successful on YouTube.
+Discover the factors in our YouTube video checklist, channel checklist, and optimization checklist.

 Do you need your video to go viral and attract millions of viewers?